Faroese independence movement: 1946 referendum

 On September 14, 1946, a referendum regarding independence was held.
 With a valid vote count of 11,146, 50.74% voted in favor of independence while 49.26% opted to remain associated with Denmark, leaving a difference of 166 votes between the two options.
 The chairman of the Løgting declared independence on September 18; this move was not recognised by the opposition parties, and it was annulled by Denmark on September 20.
 King Christian X of Denmark subsequently dissolved the Løgting; it was swiftly replaced in the parliamentary election held on November 8, with parties favoring union with Denmark now retaining a majority.

 Constitutional crisis

 The Danish and Faroese governments have consistently haggled over the drastic revision of the Faroese constitution, with many clauses clashing with those of Denmark.
 The conflict reached its apex in 2011, when then-Prime Minister of Denmark Lars Løkke Rasmussen declared that new edits could not coincide with the state's constitution.
 Rasmussen presented two options to the Faroese: secede or scrap the hypothetical constitution.
 Faroese Prime Minister Kaj Leo Johannesen asserted that they would begin a new draft of the constitution and remain in the Danish Realm.

+In February 2017 both the ruling and opposition parties agreed on a new draft constitution, and put its ratification to a public referendum scheduled to be held in April 2018.
+This proposed new constitution would have included a clause that would have allowed a referendum on independence to be held, that required a simple majority to pass.
+However, the committee assigned to approve the constitution failed to reach a consensus on the precise wording of other aspects of the constitution, in regards to marriage equality and family law.
+The committee failed to make a decision before the 2019 Faroese general election, during which, unionist parties won 52% of seats in the Løgting, making it all but impossible to pass a new pro-independence constitution.

+Nordic exclusion

+The Faroese government again sought independence following the island's exclusion from activities of the Nordic Council in 2024 as the Swedish government which held the rotating presidency for that year decided to exclude the Faroes, Greenland, and Åland.
+Following Greenland's decision to boycott the council in response, the Faroes called for an amendment to the Helsinki Treaty to guarantee equal status, or the Faroes would withdraw from the council.
+This emboldened independence activists to heighten secession dialogue, which Danish counterparts claims is at the highest level in 20 years.
+The Danish and Icelandic governments have supported the reform initiatives, however, due to the Faroes being part of the Danish realm they may not be entitled to an equal footing in the council, hence the renewed talks for Independence.